martdegraaf/martdegraaf.github.io/content/posts/duplicate-logging-azure-application-insights.md

 draft: true
 author: ["Mart de Graaf"]
 tags: ["application insights", "loganalytics workspace", "Azure", "logging", "monitoring", "problemsolving"]
-summary: "In this article a problem is solved where in Application insights we encountered duplicate logging."
+summary: "Save troubles and money fixing duplicate logging in your Azure Application Insights, and Log Analytics Workspace."
 ShowToc: true
 TocOpen: true
+UseHugoToc: false
 draft: false

 ShowReadingTime: true
-UseHugoToc: false
+ShowLastModified: true
+ShowWordCount: true
 ---

 **On a recent project we encountered duplicate logging in Azure Application insights.**

 {{< quoteblock >}}
-:sunglasses: Sensitive information in the screenshots is blurred for some obvious reasons.
+:sunglasses: Sensitive information in the screenshots is blurred for obvious reasons.
 {{</ quoteblock >}}

 ## Problem introduction scope, and context
 As seen in the screenshot we suffered in the acceptance environment with duplicate exceptions, information, and dependencies.
 In the development environment, on the left screen, we did not experience this issue.
 ![Duplicate logging](/images/duplicate-logging.png)